Iran protests rage for another night and deaths mount as Trump renews warning of possible U.S. intervention

 Protesters are "ruining their own streets ... in order to please the president of the United States," the 86-year-old Khamenei said to the crowd at his compound in Tehran.
 "Because he said that he would come to their aid.
 He should pay attention to the state of his own country instead."

-State media later called the demonstrators "terrorists," setting the stage for a possible violent crackdown –how Iran has responded to other major protests in recent years, despite Mr. Trump's pledge to back peaceful protesters, with force if necessary.
+State media later called the demonstrators "terrorists," setting the stage for a possible violent crackdown – how Iran has responded to other major protests in recent years, despite Mr. Trump's pledge to back peaceful protesters, with force if necessary.
+On Saturday, Iran's attorney general warned that anyone taking part in the protests would be considered an "enemy of God," a death-penalty charge.

 Trump's issues fresh warnings to Iran's leaders